RTNFriend/RTNFriend/README.md

 - 👋 Hi, I’m @RTNFriend
 - 💞️ I would be interested in collaborating on precise GNSS RTK, Coordinate Transformations and related things programming, let me know if you need a geodetic surveyor and a programmer expertize.
-I do have an experience in both fields.
+I do have equal experience in both fields.
 - 📫 I can be reached at rtnfriend@gmail.com

 <!---